kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

-##### Step 1: Baseline API & Scheduler Validation (Pre-requisite Tests)
+##### Layer 1: Ecosystem Tolerance Tests (Pre-requisite, no feature gate required)
-Before dynamic hardware triggers are implemented, upstream test coverage must be added to validate the foundational assumption that Kubernetes natively supports Node object capacity mutation:
+These tests must be merged before any Layer 2 Kubelet code is written.
+They verify that the control plane safely handles a `Node.Status.Capacity` mutation regardless of how it was triggered:
 1. **API Validation:** Verify that modifying `Node.Status.Capacity` and `Node.Status.Allocatable` on an existing Node object is explicitly permitted by the API server and does not trigger unintended systemic webhook rejections.
 2. **Scheduler Validation:** Verify that if a Node's capacity is mutated (simulating an offline/restarted Kubelet resize), the Scheduler correctly recognizes the new capacity and successfully schedules/rejects pending Pods accordingly without requiring the Node object to be deleted and recreated.
-3. **Autoscaler Integration:** Verify how the Cluster Autoscaler reacts to a dynamically mutated Node object capacity.
+3. **Autoscaler Integration:** Verify how the Cluster Autoscaler reacts to a dynamically mutated Node object capacity, and that the `resize.node.kubernetes.io/initial-capacity` annotation is used as the provisioning template.

-##### Unit tests
+##### Layer 2: Unit tests (require `InPlaceNodeResourceResize` feature gate)

 1. **cAdvisor Cache Refresh** (`kubelet_node_status_test.go`): Verify that injecting a new `MachineInfo` struct successfully updates the Kubelet's internal cache, and that the subsequent node status sync does not incorrectly clamp the new `Allocatable` values to the old boot-time capacity.